White Sox vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner will look for his seventh straight game with a hit in this matchup.
-During his last 10 games he is batting .275 with two doubles, a home run, five walks and an RBI.
+- Hoerner will look for his eighth straight game with a hit in this matchup.
+During his last 10 outings he is hitting .324 with two doubles, a home run, six walks and an RBI.

 Hoerner Recent Games